WeblateOrg/weblate/docs/admin/quick.rst

    connection (possibly adding user and creating the database).
 Check :ref:`config` for Weblate specific configuration options.

 #.
+Create database which will be used by Weblate, :ref:`database-setup`.

+#.
 Build Django tables and initial data:

    .. code-block:: sh